ansys/pymeilisearch/doc/source/user-guide/web-component.rst

    - Replace the value shown for the ``hostUrl`` option with the URL where your search engine is hosted.
    - Replace the value shown for the ``apiKey`` option  with your public API key.
-   - Replace the value shown for the ``indexUid`` option with the unique ID for the desired index.
+   - Replace the value shown for the ``indexUid`` option with the unique name for the desired index.
    - Modify values for other options (``debug``, ``enhancedSearchInput``, and ``enableDarkMode``) as needed.